- Postdoctoral Fellow, Second Language Studies

 L1 and L2 acquisition of phonological contrasts; fricative consonants; Korean

 One of my primary interests lies in the process by which language learners (both L1 and L2) build phonological categories from speech input.
-My dissertation investigated the perceptual acquisition of the Korean sibilant fricative contrast by native speakers of Mandarin Chinese and Japanese by comparing the perception of native and early novice listeners.
-In other work, in collaboration with colleagues from The Ohio State University and the University of Wisconsin, I am studying the development of sibilant fricative contrasts in English-acquiring children.
+My dissertation investigated the acquisition of the Korean sibilant fricative contrast by native speakers of Mandarin Chinese and Japanese by comparing the perception of native and early novice listeners.
+In more recent work I have been investigating the effects of non-auditory linguistic experience on L2 phonological acquisition, and the development of sibilant fricative contrasts in English-acquiring children.

 Refereed Conference Proceedings

-Kallay, J., Holliday, J. J. (To appear).
+Kallay, J., Holliday, J. J. (2012).
 Using spectral measures to differentiate Mandarin and Korean sibilant fricatives.
 Proceedings of INTERSPEECH 2012.

 Holliday, J. J., Kong, E. J. (2011).
 Dialectal variation in the acoustic correlates of Korean stops.
 Proceedings of the 17th International Congress of Phonetic Sciences (ICPhS XVII).
 878-881.